How to Plan a Day Hike

 • Water sources

-• Look up book time in local guidebooks
+• Look up time estimates in local guidebooks

 • Sunset time